 The Growth Plan for the Greater Golden Horseshoe (GPGGH) (Government of Ontario, 2019) identifies minimum intensification and density targets.
-The proposed development advances these targets by introducing a high-density residential development in an Urban Growth Centre within the City of Toronto, as defined in the Plan.
-Specifically, the proposed development introduces approximately 7,139 units in an area of 11.2 hectares.
+The proposed development advances these targets by introducing a high-density residential development within the City of Toronto, as defined in the Plan.
+Specifically, the proposed development introduces approximately 7,504 units in an area of 11 hectares.